openstax/napkin-notes/kevin/concept_coach_event_based_spa.md

 ## What if we run out of `core` exercises?

+This should never happen
+because Tutor can detect that situation in advance and compensate.

 Tutor will not repeat exercises within the same `event`, so the number of issued `core` exercises will be decreased to match the number of available exercises for the current `page`.

+This will result in a reduction in the number of `slider` exercises shown for the page, but the number will be consistent
+(though not ideal)
+once the student sees it.

 ## What goes into the `spaced practice` exercise group?